VikVelev/MovieRecommendor/README.md

 # AnimeRecommendor
-Recommend anime, based on your taste.
+Recommend anime, movies, tv shows based on your taste.
 Did this as an introduction to Machine Learning
 ```python
 print("Hello AI!")